-A.6.4.2.1 In the individual listings or approvals of overhead-type nozzles, tests are conducted to determine the optimum design flow rate at which a nozzle should be used for the height at which it is installed above a liquid surface.
+A.6.4.2.1 In the individual listings or approvals of overheadtype nozzles, tests are conducted to determine the optimum design flow rate at which a nozzle should be used for the height at which it is installed above a liquid surface.
 The tests are conducted in the following manner:

-(1) Fire tests of overhead-type nozzles are conducted to develop a curve relating maximum flow rates at which a nozzle can be used at various heights.
-Testing at a number of heights establishes a splash curve, which can be plotted as a straight-line function of height versus flow rate.
-In conducting these tests, the flow rates used are computed on the basis of high-pressure storage conditions of $70^{\circ}F$ (21°C) [average pressure 750 psi (5171 kPa)] and low-pressure storage conditions of $0^{\circ}F$ (-18°C) [300 psi (2068 kPa)].
-In the case of the high-pressure tests, the fire tests are conducted with the cylinders conditioned at a temperature of $120^{\circ}F$ (49°C), which gives a flow rate somewhat higher than the computed flow rate.

-(2) Following A.6.4.2.1(1), a minimum flow rate for various heights is assumed at a computed flow rate that is 75 percent of the maximum flow rate previously established.
-Again, a straight-line curve can be plotted of flow rate versus height.
-(3) Following A.6.4.2.1(2), tests are conducted in which the area of the fire is varied to determine the maximum area that can be extinguished by a particular nozzle at various heights when applied at a flow rate equal to 75 percent of the maximum flow rates for the various fires are computed on the basis of 70°F (21°C) storage temperature [750 psi (5171 kPa)], and the test cylinders are conditioned to a temperature of 32°F (0°C).
+- (1) Fire tests of overhead-type nozzles are conducted to develop a curve relating maximum flow rates at which a nozzle can be used at various heights.
+Testing at a number of heights establishes a splash curve, which can be plotted as a straightline function of height versus flow rate.
+In conducting these tests, the flow rates used are computed on the basis of highpressure storage conditions of 70°F (21°C) [average pressure 750 psi (5171 kPa)] and low-pressure storage conditions of 0°F (-18°C) [300 psi (2068 kPa)].
+In the case of high-pressure tests, the fire tests are conducted with the cylinders conditioned at a temperature of 120°F (49°C), which gives a flow rate somewhat higher than the computed flow rate. - (2) Following A.6.4.2.1(1), a minimum flow rate for various heights is assumed at a computed flow rate that is 75 percent of the maximum flow rate previously established.
+Again, a straight-line curve of flow rate versus height can be plotted. - (3) Following A.6.4.2.1(2), tests are conducted in which the area of the fire is varied to determine the maximum area that can be extinguished by a particular nozzle at various heights when applied at a flow rate equal to 75 percent of the maximum flow rate.
+In conducting these tests for high-pressure storage cylinders, the flow rates for the various fires are computed on the basis of 70°F (21° C) storage temperature [750 psi (5171 kPa)], and the test cylinders are conditioned to a temperature of 32° F (0°C).